 Cardiomyopathy doesn’t always cause heart problems, but it could lead to severe or life-threatening complications.
 The exceptional medical team at Peak Heart & Vascular can diagnose and help you manage this chronic heart condition, so it won’t impact your long-term health or reduce your quality of life.
 If you’re experiencing shortness of breath, fatigue, or chest pressure, don’t hesitate to schedule an evaluation with a trusted provider.
-Call one the Arizona offices today, or book online.
+Call the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or book online.

 When your heart muscle tissue becomes stiff, thickened, or enlarged, you have a condition known as cardiomyopathy.
 It forces your heart to work harder to pump your blood, and can cause irregular heartbeat, heart valve issues, and may lead to heart failure.

 Cardiomyopathy falls into four primary categories:

 The most common type of cardiomyopathy, in which the tissue of your heart’s main pumping chamber, the left ventricle, becomes thin.
 The blood moving through the ventricle stretches the muscle, so the chamber dilates and enlarges.